 You can import new users or update information for existing users.

-- Click the Admin icon () in the sidebar, then select People.
+- In Admin Center, click the People icon () in the sidebar, then select Bulk actions > Import users.

-Important: Update actually means replace.
-In other words, if you select Update existing organizations, it replaces the existing data for the listed users in your CSV file.
+Update existing users: You can additionally select this import option to replace existing data for the users listed in your CSV file.
 You only need to include the fields that you want to update in the file.
 If you have empty columns of data it will overwrite the existing data for that user.
-Also, see Updating existing user profile data to understand which data is replace and which data is appended when you updated existing users.
+For a list of exceptions, see Updating existing user profile data.

 - Either click Choose File or the Let me paste in data instead link.

 Your import is added to the queue and the users are added to Zendesk Support when the import process is complete.
 See Limitations of bulk importing users and organizations.
 You'll receive an email when the import is complete.